marceloglacial/snowfall-boilerplate/README.md

 ### Travis CD
 1. Connect your GitHub repository to <a href="https://travis-ci.org/">Travis</a>
-2. Configure your deploy on `.travis.yml` file:
+2. Configure your deploy on `.travis.yml` file

 <strong>Front-End deploy</strong>